rogerss147/ConsumesAPIs/README.md

-# ExerciseList
+# Consumes APIs
-The idea of ​​this repository will be to solve logic problems.
+The idea of ​​this repository will s consumed by a third party.